 Barlow Respiratory Hospital has published its annual Outcomes Book.
-The publication highlights the hospital’s role in adult acute respiratory care, with a focus on patient outcomes including a 94% patient satisfaction score as well as 43% reduction in time to wean from mechanical ventilation.
-As the only not-for-profit long-term acute care hospital in California, Barlow is recognized for excellence in treating medically complex patients dependent on a ventilator to breathe.
+The publication highlights the hospital’s role in adult acute respiratory care, with a focus on patient outcomes including consistent weaning success rate for patients dependent on mechanical ventilation to breathe.
+As the only not-for-profit long-term acute care hospital in California, Barlow is recognized for excellence in treating medically complex patients for post ICU care.

 The hospital serves patients referred by nearly 100 regional hospital Intensive Care Units for specialized respiratory care.
 Barlow Respiratory Hospital’s culture of continuous improvement works to achieve the most important outcomes for ventilator-dependent patients: the ability to breathe on their own and to have more time with loved ones.

 Barlow Respiratory Hospital has been awarded the Gold Seal of Approval® for Respiratory Failure Certification by the Joint Commission which establishes the hospital as a recognized leader in ventilator weaning and management.
 There are less than one dozen hospitals nationwide that have achieved this certification and Barlow is the first on the West Coast.
 Barlow has also earned the Passy Muir designation as a Center of Excellence, the only one in the Western United States.
 The designation was awarded as a result of demonstration of a high standard of care for patients with tracheostomies, on and off the ventilator.
 The hospital was founded in 1902 as a Tuberculosis Sanatorium and has a long history as an affiliated teaching facility for USC's Keck School of Medicine.

 Learn more about Barlow Respiratory Hospital www.barlowhospital.org